-Certification is on a voluntary basis.
+Certification is voluntary.
 A certificate of compliance is issued to the company that meets the conditions required by this certification.
 The list of companies that have obtained this certification can be consulted using the search engine on the QWEB website.
-They are also listed in the list below.
+They are also listed below.

 QWEB and INCOS have worked together on an effective tool for mapping timber supply chains from the harvesting zone by using geolocation.
 INCOS has extensive knowledge of the main forest certification programs in North America and Europe such as the Forest Stewardship Council - FSC®, the PEFC™, and the Sustainable Forest Initiative - SFI® program

 This cloud base traceability system was initially developed in response to regulations of importing countries of forest biomass.
-To be in compliance, the system allows to map the whole supply chain and to confirm forests of origin where primary feedstock is sourced.
-In combination with regional risk assessments such as ours, the geolocation traceability system is currently used by for QWEB pellets producers to conform to requirements of the Sustainable Biomass Program - SBP certification program.
+To comply, the system maps the whole supply chain and confirms forests of origin where primary feedstock is sourced.
+In combination with regional risk assessments such as ours, the geolocation traceability system is currently used for QWEB pellets producers to conform to the requirements of the Sustainable Biomass Program - SBP certification program.